marc2332/bliss/doc/docs/flint/flint_roi_counters.md

-# Editing Lima ROI counters
+# Editing Lima ROIs

-BLISS provides a helper function to edit Lima ROI (*Region-Of-Interest*) via Flint, to create counters automatically from areas defined by the user graphically using mouse dragging.
+BLISS provides a helper function to edit Lima ROI (region of interest) via Flint, to create counters automatically from areas defined by the user graphically using mouse dragging.